thingface/dotnet/README.md

 ### thingface.OffCommand(SenderType senderType = SenderType.All, string senderId = null);
 unsubscribe for commands from sender
 - `senderType`(optional) - sender type User or Device
-- `senderId` (optional) - sender ID (username or device ID), if sender is not provided device will receive commands from every
+- `senderId` (optional) - sender ID (username or device ID), if sender is not provided device will receive commands from every user or device

 ### thingface.SendSensorValue(string sensorId, object sensorValue)
-send sensor value to thingface server
+Send sensor value to thingface server.
+The value can be only `double` or `long` type.
 - `sensorId` - sensor ID from the device
 - `sensorValue` - current sensor value